- To create an ethos and educational environment that meets the needs of every student in the College setting

 REVIEW:How will college and I know how my child is doing?

 Intervention work is reviewed termly by the SENDCO, using teacher assessments, specific test results and observations by appropriate staff where appropriate.
-Children with SEND are also carefully monitored at termly progress meetings with the SENDCO and identified staff and monitor progress.

 Parents will be offered a chance to discuss progress each term or as needed.
 More regular meetings happen where staff and families feel necessary.
 Multi-agency meetings where support from other agencies is necessary will also happen as well as EHCP review meetings.